Chaim Heller: Biography

-Heller received a doctorate from the University of Würzburg.
+In 1906, Heller spent a short while learning at the University of St. Petersburg, before moving to Berlin the following year.
+Heller received a doctorate from the University of Würzburg in 1910.
 After the death of Malkiel Tzvi Tenenbaum, the community of Łomża chose Heller to replace him.
 By this time Heller had already begun to publish well-received researches on the Septuagint and on Maimonides.
 Despite this, he soon left the rabbinate.
 Soloveitchik recalled that Heller told him that he was concerned that his position as community rabbi would require him to deal with soul-crushing concerns.

-In November 1920, Heller came to New York to work on a new translation of the Hebrew Bible.
+In November 1920, Heller came to New York to continue working on his edition of the Peshitta.
 Heller then went to Berlin, where he founded the Academy of Higher Jewish Learning in 1922 and led seminars which academically investigated Judaic literature.
 The school did not succeed, failing to find enough students which met its standards.
-Soloveitchik attended the classes, as did Abraham Aharon Price and (probably) Menachem Mendel Schneerson.
+Soloveitchik attended the classes, as did Abraham Aharon Price and Menachem Mendel Schneerson, Heller's friend.
 In 1937, as the Nazis rose to power, Heller left for New York, where he continued his academic work while teaching at Rabbi Isaac Elchanan Theological Seminary.
 Heller was renowned for his ability to bring age-old stories to life.
 Soloveitchik had such respect for Heller that he would pause public lectures when he saw Heller arrive to help him with his coat and escort him to his seat.
 By the end of his life, Heller's voice had grown so weak that he could not lecture to groups even with the aid of a microphone.
 Instead, Soloveitchik would sit next to him and repeat his lectures verbatim to the crowd.

 He was an honorary president of the Orthodox Union and the co-chair of the Rabbinical Council of America's Halakha Commission.

-Heller died in 1960, leaving behind a wife and three daughters.
+Heller died in 1960, leaving behind a wife, Frieda Heller (née Diskin), and three daughters, including Miriam Heller and Rebecca Singer.

 He is buried in Mount Judah cemetery in Ridgewood, Queens.
 His funeral was attended by hundreds of rabbis, led by Joseph B. Soloveitchik.

 Roads in Rehovot and Givat Mordechai are named after him.